visualizedata/data-structures/README.md

 * Gitelman, Chapter 1
 * Hills, Chapter 17

-**Weekly Assignment 5, due 10/9 at 4:00pm:**
+**Weekly Assignment 5/6, due 10/9 at 4:00pm:**
-You will query data from the NoSQL database you have created, restructuring the data in the process.
+You will finish scraping and cleaning the rest of the data in your "zone," adding it all to your MongoDB collection.
+You will then query data from the NoSQL database you have created, restructuring the data in the process.

 #### Documentation:
 * [MongoDB queries](https://docs.mongodb.com/manual/tutorial/query-documents/)